Shothogun/Shothogun/README.md

 Here u will find some of my university projects repo and personal projects!
 Have fun and a nice trip! :frog:

-- 🌱 Currently GO developer
+- 🌱 Currently GO Backend developer
 - :gem:	Ruby on Rails developer(back and fullstack)
 - :atom: React/React-native/NodeJS/TS beginner developer 😄
 - :snake: PyFanboy